AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 ## About FitFlow

+Managing clients as a personal trainer is never easy.
+Beyond conducting workouts, trainers must juggle scheduling, track client progress, consider individual goals and medical histories, and ensure each client gets a personalized experience.
+While popular client management apps like Trainerize, TrueCoach, and My PT Hub offer various features, they come with subscription costs, steep learning curves, and cluttered interfaces.
+Additionally, these platforms lack built-in conflict detection, forcing trainers to manually track overlapping client schedules.

-FitFlow is a **desktop app for personal trainers in Singapore to manage their clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FitFlow can manage your clients faster than traditional GUI apps.
+Introducing FitFlow — **a free desktop app designed specifically for personal trainers in Singapore to streamline client management.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).** FitFlow is able to store clients' details in an organised manner and can intelligently detect and remind trainers if there are scheduling conflicts.
+If you can type fast, FitFlow helps you manage your clients faster and more efficiently than traditional apps.

 ## Using this Guide